JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 {% highlight vb %}

-'cleans up definition string (i.e., formatting tags), preparing it for printing to screen Function getTransformedDef(word As String) As String
+'cleans up definition string (i.e., formatting tags), 'preparing it for printing to screen
+Function getTransformedDef(word As String) As String

     'removes " from start and end of def (and {bc} from start, if necessary)